iamvaibhav-hue/module-1-c-and-asm/emulator/README.md

 11. **HALT**
 <br>opcode = 0xff
 <br>This instruction halts the processor.
-The processor executes no new
-     instructions after this.<br>
+The processor is done for the day at this point.<br>

 ## Task

-You are given the file [emulator.c](emulator.c) with template code for solution of this challenge.
+You are given the file [emulator.c](emulator.c) with template code for the solution of this challenge.
 You are supposed to fill in the parts where `UNIMPLEMENTED` is commented such that running the compiled emulator.c emulates the YoS processor's instructions.
 This will then print the flag.
 The char array `memory[256]` represents the state the RAM is in on booting up the processor. <br>
 <br>
-PS: It is not mandatory to use the given template code, you may creator your own YoS processor emulator from scratch too.
+PS: It is not mandatory to use the given template code, you may create your own YoS processor emulator from scratch too.